-Building a Milk Supply without Baby
+Building a Milk Supply With a Pump

 There are ways you can build and maintain your milk supply if you are apart from your baby.
-Begin pumping and/or hand expression of your breasts within 2 hours of birth - (or as soon as you are able).
+Begin pumping and/or hand expression of your breasts within 1-2 hours of birth - (or as soon as you are able).
 Early stimulation will increase the hormones needed to develop a good milk supply.
 It is normal to get little to no milk initially.
 With regular stimulation, the amount will increase.
 It is not unusual for one breast to produce more milk.
 The following information is important for developing your milk supply:

-Ensure the Correct Set-Up and Fit
+Ensure the Correct Pump Set-Up and Fit

-- Make sure the breast shields fit correctly.
+- Make sure the flange fits correctly.
 If the size is too small or large, you may feel sore and you will not get as much milk.
-Over time, some need to change flange sizes for a correct, comfortable fit. - Set the pump suction to the highest level that is comfortable.
+Over time, some need to change flange sizes for a correct, comfortable fit.
+A Lactation Consultant can measure your nipples for the best fit, if you would like. - Set the pump suction to the highest level that is comfortable.
 If it "pinches", the suction may be too high.
 Too much suction causes trauma, pain, and decreases the amount of milk.